hieuhieu2202/smart_office_aiot/README.md

 `GetSensorDataOverview` endpoint: markers are **green** when data is available for a sensor and **grey** when the sensor is offline.

+Each marker starts with a small colored circle showing the sensor position.
-Each marker is drawn as a small dark blue rectangle with light horizontal stripes.
-It shows the sensor name and its **ON/OFF** status in green, followed by the area label in white.
-A green dot with an arrow appears below the text to highlight the marker position.
+An arrow points from the circle to a dark blue label with light horizontal stripes.
+The label displays the sensor name and its **ON/OFF** status in green and the area label in white.
+The circle stays visible so you can clearly see the exact location.

 Tapping a marker opens a small dialog showing recent readings for that sensor.